 Types of Pocket Hole Jigs

-Well, based on my use and research I have found over 18 different variations of pocket hole jigs that range from single hole jigs for under $20 up to $500 pocket jig workstations that are built for industrial use.
+Based on my use and research, I have found over 18 different variations of pocket hole jigs that range from single hole jigs for under $20 up to $500 for pocket jig workstations built for industrial use.

-Let’s take a look at a few of the most popular, and then we’ll venture into some of the specialty jigs.
+Let’s look at a few of the most popular, then venture into some specialty jigs.

-There is a lot of blue in the pocket hole jig industry and it’s due to Kreg being a major player in the space.
-Not only do they have a few jigs, they have all the accessories and screws to go with them.
+There is a lot of blue in the pocket hole jig industry because Kreg is a significant player.
+Not only do they have a full line-u of jigs jigs, they have all the accessories and screws to go with them.